Managing a Healthcare Worker’s ADA Request for Accommodation: 5 Steps

 A nursing staff takes notes while listening to a physician's instructions.

 As in any field, healthcare workers can experience a range of medical disabilities or impairments.
 It’s important that facility leaders strive toward workplace inclusivity by accommodating employees who are living with underlying conditions.
-Granting an ADA request is one avenue that can help you remove barriers and enable staff to deliver quality care.
+Granting an ADA request for accommodation is one way to remove barriers and enable staff to deliver quality care.

 But what exactly are requests for ADA accommodations and how should you go about granting them?
 If you’re new to this process, we’ll cover the fundamentals of ADA accommodations and what steps you can take to manage requests efficiently and effectively.